 Section 4.
-Compensatory time off earned pursuant to Section 3 of this Article shall be scheduled in the following manner: If a written request is received within 45 days after the holiday is worked, paid time off shall, subject to management's responsibility to maintain efficient operations, be scheduled and granted as requested by the employee, within the 120 calendar day period succeeding the holiday.
-If the Employer does not schedule such paid time off in accordance with the employee's request, or at some other time prior to the completion of the 120 calendar day period succeeding the holiday, the employee shall be compensated at the employee's regular rate of pay in lieu of such paid time off.
+Compensatory time off earned pursuant to Section 3 of this Article shall be scheduled in the following manner: If a written request is received within 45 days after the holiday is worked, paid time off shall, subject to management's responsibility to maintain efficient operations, be scheduled and granted as requested by the employee.
+If the Employer does not schedule such paid time off in accordance with the employee's request, or at some other time paid time off for working a holiday in accordance with this section shall be carried ten (10) pay periods into the next calendar year.
+If the paid time off is not used by the end of this period, the employee shall be compensated at the employee's regular rate of pay in lieu of such paid time off.